Iribov/xiphium-documentation/docs/General/TPP.md

 It gives a truer sense of how efficiently your team turns **effort into real-world results** — not just future potential (stock), but actual deliveries too.

+unfortunately, we are not fully there yet.
+It is possible that we get stock delivered from another location somwhere in the period.
+This has to be adjusted from the stock, making the formula:

+`TPP = Transfers / Deliveries + ΔStock`

+Where:
+- **Transfers** = the number of times you propagated plants (your effort/work).
+- **Deliveries** = plants sent to customers.
+- **ΔStock** = change in stock = `EndStock - BeginStock - ExternalIn`
+-  `ExternalIn` is the stock delivered from another location.

+This way:
+- We still give credit to actual deliveries and real growth.
+- We **don’t reward** growth that came from **receiving plants from another lab**.
+- We maintain a fair, **effort-based TPP**.

 If you want to calculate another TPP like TPP Accepted plants, simply add the loss margins of the accepted plants (compared to stage3 tissue culture plants) into the formula to get:

 `TPP = Transfers / Delivered accepted plants + ΔStock * Loss`